mikalai-hryb/notes/terraform.md

 ### Can `depends_on` include arbitrary expressions?

-The `depends_on` include arbitrary expressions because its value must be known before Terraform knows resource relationships and thus before it can safely evaluate expressions.
+The `depends_on` cannot include arbitrary expressions because its value must be known before Terraform knows resource relationships and thus before it can safely evaluate expressions.

 ### When to use `for_each` instead of `count`?